yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/reference/fall-forward/fall-forward-switchover.md

 ## fall-forward status

 Shows the status of the fall-forward switchover to the fall-forward database.
-Status can be "INITIATED", "NOT INITIATED", or "COMPLETED".
+Status can be INITIATED, NOT INITIATED, or COMPLETED.

 ### Syntax